ikediufomadu/Andrifitness/README.md

 If you would like to contribute to AndriFitness, we welcome your input and feedback.
 Please feel free to submit bug reports, feature requests, or code contributions by emailing us at [iufoma1@students.towson.edu].

 License
-This project is licensed under the BSD-style license.
+This project is licensed under the BSD-style license .
 See the LICENSE.md file for more details.

 Contact
 If you have any questions or comments about AndriFitness, please feel free to contact us at [iufoma1@students.towson.edu].
 We appreciate your interest in this application and welcome your feedback!